Maglev Wind Power Generator

 Magnetic levitation is an important new development to reduce stress from the mechanical load on the wind turbine.
 That such development was first announced in China is indicative of a new mandate for renewable energy from Beijing.

-Clean Break tells us that in China engineers have demonstrated a full-permanent magnetic levitation wind power generator.
+Clean Break1 tells us that in China engineers have demonstrated a full-permanent magnetic levitation wind power generator.
 Worldwatch Institute is heralding the announcement as a key breakthrough in the evolution of global wind power technology.

 Guokun Li, chief of Zhongke Energy and lead developer on the project, made a presentation about the new magnetic levitation generator at the Wind Power Asia Exhibition 2006 held June 28 in Beijing.
 The new wind power technology was the result of collaboration between Guangzhou Energy Research Institute, under China’s Academy of Sciences, and Guangzhou Zhongke Hengyuan Energy Science & Technology Co., Ltd.